tghosth/CTFd-docker-deploy/README.md

 # CTFd-docker-deploy
 Repository to deploy CTFd using docker.

+Note that this is currently pinned to the stable version 2.5.0 of CTFd

 Brief instructions follow but you can also refer [to a blogpost](https://joshcgrossman.com/2018/03/15/setting-up-an-owasp-juice-shop-ctf/) about how I used this setup .

 ## How to use this repository to start a CTFd instance without TLS